 Romans 4:15 “Where there is no law, there is no transgression.”

-To “transgress” means to go beyond the limits set by a law or standard.
+To “transgress” means to go beyond the limits set by a law, standard or covenant.

 If there is “no law” to define the limits - then there can be no transgression.

 If Jesus’ death annul-ed all “law,” then I have never “sinned” and you have never “sinned,” because we have lived since the cross.
 Why then, did Paul warn the believers to “abstain from every form of evil” (1 Thess.
 5:22).
 You cannot identify forms of “evil” except by “the law” of God.”
 Paul strongly preached against “fornication.”
 The word means “unlawful sexual intercourse.”
 The “law” or Torah, defines lawful vs. unlawful.

 1 John 3:4 “Whoever commits sin also commits lawlessness, and sin is lawlessness.”

 How can there be “lawlessness” without a Law?
 And where is that Law?
 Do human beings define for themselves what is unlawful?
 That is what we see in our world.
 How’s that working out?